sujigunasekar/Exno.8-Prompt-Engg/README.md

 o Input an acoustic snippet, "Continue this melody with orchestral elements."

 • Tool Compatibility:
-o AudioLM: Strong for seamless continuation of input audio.

-Saveetha Engineering College
-o Jukebox: Can match audio styles for music extensions.
+o Suno: Can match audio styles for music extensions.

 ### 3. Structured Prompts
 • Description Type: Prompts structured with key-value pairs or templates.